RuslanKarabalin/sde-thoughts/content/posts/my-first-post.md

     SystemProgramming --> HighLevel
 ```

-In my opinion to be a real good SDE
+In my opinion to be a really good SDE

 ## Legend